SerhiiAN/Spring-Boot-intro/README.md

 ## Integration Tests
 🧪 Implementing integration tests was another challenge during the project.
 While these tests are a crucial element in ensuring code quality and application functionality, creating them required a significant amount of effort.
 I faced difficulties, especially in configuring tests, creating realistic test scenarios, and ensuring proper isolation of tests from the production environment.

+This is a link on video where I show how my project works:[OnlineBookStore](https://youtu.be/_cFzJUPSKXM)